 Can you pack a waste-free lunch?
-Pick the items that create zero landfill waste by drawing a line from the item to the lunch box.
+Pick the items that create zero landfill

 Trees Are Cool - Give 'em a Hug!

 Why would we want to hug a tree?
 Trees provide so many benefits to our environment.
 They help clean our air, protect our water, and keep us cool.